 For more tips on saving, check out “11 Smart Ways to Save on Travel.”

-As Grandpa learned back when he was in the Navy, tattoos are forever.
-It goes without saying that you shouldn’t get one on a whim, and if you do decide you want permanent art, do research, research, research.
+As Grandpa learned from the days when he was in the Navy, tattoos are forever.
+It goes without saying that you shouldn’t get one on a whim, and if you do decide you want permanent body art, do research, research, research.